Types of Tests

 In most cases, samples can be self-collected under the supervision of a test observer.
 Per a Public Readiness and Emergency Preparedness (PREP) Act Authorization, test observers do not need to be healthcare professionals and do not require formal certification.
 Testing vendors provide training materials for staff or other volunteers who will serve in this capacity.
 Trained testing observers oversee the sample collection process and, in the case of rapid antigen tests, resulting.

 For rapid antigen tests that return results onsite, these test observers are also trained to read and report the results in the appropriate online system.
 This role may be filled by a nurse or trained staff and volunteers.

 What is sample collection like?

 All tests available through Learn to Return use a shallow nasal swab to collect samples*.
 This is not the dreaded “brain tickler” or nasopharyngeal swab.
 The shallow nasal swab enters to gentle resistance, about half-an-inch into each nostril, makes several rotations, and is placed, swab-side down, in the collection tube.

-Refer to our Menu of Tests page to learn more about each vendor and requirements for sample collection and observation.
+Refer to our Testing Menu to learn more about each vendor and requirements for sample collection and observation.